SagarPandita0/Learning2020/README.md

 We want to create an application for hospital management.
 It should have the follow features :-

 1. Patient comes for treatment.
-Patient has to give his name , phone number and what issues he has.
+Patient has to give his name , Address, phone number and What problem he had.
+Name , Phonenumber are compulsory fields.
+2. Every patient can have allergies.
+System should have the ability to put allergy name , small description and number of years he has this allergy.
-2. Patient can have multiple issue.
-So like a patient can have fever , cough .
-Problem description , HowManday , Value
+2. Patient can have multiple problems.
+So like a patient can have fever , cough .While entering problem system should have ability to put problem description ,        number of days he has this problem
-3. Patient is allocated to doctor who gives him treatments.Only 1 patient allocated to a doctor.
+3. Patient is allocated to doctor who gives him treatments.At a time only one patient is allocated to the doctor.
-4. For every problem there will be medication / treatment.
+4. For every problem there will be medication.
 For one problem there are can be mutliple treatment and medication.
 5. A medication / treatment will have name , description( 3 times in day)
 6. Hospital have staffs which are Nurses , doctors  and  ward boys.
+7. All staff should have name , joining date and department.
+8. Doctor has Name , education like he is MD MS .
+9. Nurse works under doctors and Every nurse takes help of only 1 Ward boy.
+7. Patient can be attended by Multiple Nurses and Ward boys but Only Patient.

 ## HMS
 Currently HMS has code that showcases :-